Swammers8/swammers8.github.io/assets/pg/amaterasu/writeup.md

 ```

-So, at a glance we have an FTP server, and SSH server on a high non-default port, a most likely flask web server, and a second web server running Apache, all running on (most likely) a Fedora Linux box.
+So, at a glance we have an FTP server, an SSH server on a high non-default port, a (most likely) flask web server, and a second web server running Apache, all running on (most likely) a Fedora Linux box.

 ## FTP